 The third thing you should know about a monetary award in a personal injury lawsuit is the collectability.
 If your case is successful, you will receive a judgment.
 This means that the defendant must pay for your damages.
 However, if the defendant doesn’t have enough money to pay for your damages or if they don’t have proper insurance for these types of claims, it could be difficult to collect.
 It may take months or even years for you to collect the compensation that you have won in court.
 At times, it may not even be worth going to court.
 You should discuss your options with a personal injury attorney to see what the best path is to take in your specific situation.

-When you discuss your case with the team at the Law Offices of Slape & Howard, we will help you explore all of your options.
+When you discuss your case with the team at Business Name, we will help you explore all of your options.
 We won’t give you false hope or bad information.
 We want to help you make the best decision for your circumstances.